James Paddon: The New Hebrides until 1852

-As early as April 1844 (three months after the installation of his trading post) an advertisement appeared in the Australian and New Zealand press: "Captain Paddon has the honour of informing the captains of whaling or merchant ships that he has a trading post on the island of Anatom, at 170° 15' east longitude and 20° 20' south latitude, where they will find fresh water to be supplied, fresh meat and vegetables as well as in all accessories necessary for navigation",.
+As early as April 1844 (three months after the installation of his trading post) an advertisement appeared in the Australian and New Zealand press: "Captain Paddon has the honour of informing the captains of whaling or merchant ships that he has a trading post on the island of Anatom, at 170° 15' east longitude and 20° 20' south latitude, where they will find fresh water to be supplied, fresh meat and vegetables as well as in all accessories necessary for navigation".

 The installation of the trading post was difficult, however, because a competitor appeared less than two years after its creation: Robert Towns.
 Paddon never forgave him for this competition, for few whalers passed through the islet.
 In early 1846, Paddon learned that his sponsor, Heerjeebhoy Rustomjee, was in debt.
 Paddon then found a new sponsor: the firm Thacker & Co in Sydney.
 This contribution of new money made it possible to bring collaborators with their families, shipwrights (they made boats for travels in the archipelago), livestock in large quantities (horses, sheep ...), provisions, boats, trading goods for barter, coal.
 He also made it possible to buy (or build?) a cutter, the Rover's Bride, for the Sydney-Anatom route.

 Paddon set up a shipyard at Anatom and most of his schooners came out of it: Governor, Rover's Bride, Master Bell, Speck, Bluebell, New Forest, Black Dog.
 Only the largest units, such as the 102 ton Julia Percy, were built at Parramatta.

 On 14 May 1848, the Marist missionaries, expelled from Balade in New Caledonia, landed.
 On 29 July 1848, it was the turn of Anglican minister John Geddie and his wife.
 But the latter two denounced the mores of Europeans and were constantly in conflict with Paddon (who was very stubborn, and did not mince his words).
 Little by little, Paddon preferred the French Catholic missionaries...

 As Inyeuc was gaining cruising speed, and the climate was heavy, Paddon abandoned the islet to explore the archipelagos in order to install new trading posts.
 In March 1850, the French missionaries, discouraged, retreated to the Isle of Pines (New Caledonia).
 Paddon found himself alone with Geddie, who waged open war on him.
 Paddon also had health problems (fevers) due to the climate, and there was no sandalwood left to exploit on the island.
 He left Anatom to settle in Tanna, near Erromango.
-He will live there with an indigenous woman of Tanna, Naitani, who will be his companion until his death and with whom he had 4 daughters.
+He lived there with an indigenous woman of Tanna, Naitani, who was his companion until his death and with whom he had 4 daughters.